-The HBP Curriculum on Interdisciplinary Brain Science combines web-based distance learning courses and complementary face-to-face workshops that provide basic lessons in the HBP core fields neuroscience, medicine and ICT for young researchers outside their area of specialisation.
-In addition, it includes courses on the subjects of ethics as well as intellectual property rights, translation and exploitation of research.
+The HBP Curriculum on Interdisciplinary Brain Science combines web-based distance learning courses and complementary face-to-face workshops.
+It provides basic lessons in the HBP core fields neuroscience, medicine and ICT for early career researchers outside their area of specialisation, as well as courses on the subjects of ethics and intellectual property rights, translation and exploitation of research.

-The more advanced HBP Schools are five-day trainings that provide in-depth lectures and tutorials.
-This format aims at focussing on specific questions and challenges from a transdisciplinary point of view to overcome the borders between the various disciplines.
+HBP Schools are five-day courses that provide more advanced lectures and tutorials.
+This format focuses on specific questions and challenges from a transdisciplinary point of view, to help break down barriers between different disciplines.

-An annual HBP Student Conference organised by young researchers for young researchers aims at encouraging collaboration and scientific exchange across the fields of neuroscience, brain medicine and computer science.
-Within the framework of the conference, students get the chance to present their own research and engage in extensive discussions with peers and principle investigators from within and outside the HBP.
+An annual HBP Student Conference, organised by early career researchers for early career researchers, aims to encourage collaboration and scientific exchange across the fields of neuroscience, brain medicine and computer science.
+At the conference, early career researchers get the chance to present their own research and engage in extensive discussions with peers and principle investigators from within and outside the HBP.

 To offer training in the use of the various Platforms that make up the HBP Scientific Research Infrastructure and encourage user engagement, Young Researchers Events are organised to provide a setting in which the HBP Platform Subprojects can present their tools and results to early career scientists and future users.